 - Drink keto electrolyte drinks – You can have keto electrolyte drinks available on the market.
 Make sure to read the label and do not consume more sugar than advised.

-- Have nuts and seeds – Almonds, pumpkin seeds, sunflower seeds, sesame seeds are good options for snacks.
+- Have nuts and seeds – Almonds, pumpkin seeds, sunflower seeds, and sesame seeds are good options for snacks.

 - Eat fruits like avocados and tomatoes